marcussyeo/DSA4264-Text-Group-3/docs/data.md

 *Figure 5: Entry and junior roles dominate postings, but there still exist senior positions.*

 !!! tip "Implications for Framework"
-    - Aligns with **fresh graduate outcomes**
+    - Aligns with fresh graduate outcomes
-    - Senior roles and internships are excluded to maintain relevance
+    - Senior roles are excluded to maintain relevance

 ---